 Confederate soldiers killed near the wheat-field at Gettysburg

-The skirmishers cleaned the rebels out of the wheat field in short order.
-David and his men followed up the skirmishers to clear out the woods, and there they deployed right and left in the line of battle.
+The skirmishers cleaned the rebels out the wheat field in short order.
+David and his men followed up the skirmishers to clear out the woods, and there they deployed right and left in line of battle.
 They advanced about five rods into the woods where they got into position.
-Then more side-steps to the right to stretch the men out and cover more ground till the line was not any more than a single one.
-The woods were so thick and the men so far apart, it was hard to see the next man on either side.
+Then more side-steps to the right so as to stretch the men out and cover more ground till the line was not any more than a single one.
+The woods were so thick it was hard to see the next man on either side.

-He had learned while deer hunting if you hear something moving in the woods, stand still and don’t move.
-There was a little chill in the air, and David could see his breath and wondered if anybody else could.
-He slowly turned his eyes, then his head towards the sound.
-Something was moving through the woods, and it was a Confederate soldier.
+He had learned while deer hunting, if you hear something moving in the woods, stand still and don’t move.
+There was a little chill in the air and David could see his own breath and wondered if anybody else could.
+He slowly turned his eyes then his head towards the sound.
+Something was moving threw the woods and it was a Confederate soldier.
 He must have just noticed David because he turned and fired directly at him.

 a shot in the woods

-David immediately returned fire, and he saw the Rebel drop his gun and fall backward to the ground.
-Both soldiers understood that this was a war to the death.
-And there was no room in this war for either hesitation or pity before pulling the trigger.
-The shots echoed throughout the woods, and just as quick, it became deathly quiet again.
+David immediately returned fire and he saw the Rebel drop his gun and fall backwards to the ground.
+Both soldiers understood that, this was a war to the death and there was no room in this war for either hesitation or pity before pulling the trigger.
+The shots echoed throughout the woods and just as quick, it became deathly quiet again.

-This time he felt a little numb as he went through the motions, and then he found it.
-From the vest pocket of the dead Confederate soldier, he removed a small silver case.
-As he was looking at it, it popped open, revealing that it held a tintype picture.
-It was a small tintype like the ones that you could get from a vendor at a fair or on the street in town.
+This time he felt a little numb as he went thru the motions and then he found it.
+From the vest pocket of the dead Confederate soldier he removed a small silver case.
+As he was looking at it, it popped open revealing that it held a tintype picture.
+It was a small tintype like the ones that you could get from a vender at a fair or on a street in town.
 David took a close look at the picture.
 It was of a group of young children.
 He reached into his shirt pocket and felt his tintype picture, but he did not need to pull it out and look at it.
 It was the same one.
-Then he knew, the man lying at his feet, was his cousin.
+Then he knew, the man laying at his feet, was his cousin.
 Now he saw the scar on the right side of his face left there from the broken stick.
-He could see that the young boy, Chunky, and he used to play war with had put on real soldier’s clothes and become a man.
+He could see that the young boy, Chunky and him used to play war with, had put on real soldier’s clothes and become a man.
 Now he was a dead man.
 And David had killed him.
 When they were children playing war, he would just get up from playing dead.
 But not this time.